sergejsha/knot/README.md

 # Decomposition

-If your knot becomes complex and you want to improve its redability and maintainability, you may consider to decompose it.
+If your knot becomes complex and you want to improve its readability and maintainability, you may consider to decompose it.
 You start decomposition by grouping related functionality into, in a certain sense, indecomposable pieces called `Primes`.

 <img src="docs/diagrams/flowchart-composite-knot.png" width="625" />